syu93/lit-icon/README.md

 LitIcon is a simple Web Component to display an icon from a set of svg icons.
 Inspired by Polymer iron-icon

+# Important note
+	Before including SVG's path into your application, I recommend you take a look at Jake Archibald SVG OMG, svg minification app to reduce the size of your svg icons.

 ## Installation